LIBREhub/napari-LatAm-workshop-2023/docs/intro.md

 ## Feedback and support

-If you have any questions, please create a [github issue](https://librehub.github.io/napari-LatAm-Workshop-2023/issues).
+If you have any questions, please create a [github issue](https://librehub.github.io/napari-LatAm-workshop-2023/issues).
 Alternatively, open a thread on [image.sc](https://image.sc).

 ## Acknowledgements

-This course was held virtually at the IIBM, Universidad Católica de Chile in August 2023 as part of the LIBRE hub project.
-We would like to thank all online contributors and speakers for their support and CZI financial support through the LIBRE hub project.
+This course was held virtually at the [Institute for Biological and Medical Engineering, Universidad Católica de Chile](https://ingenieriabiologicaymedica.uc.cl/en/) in August 2023 as part of the [LIBRE hub project](https://librehub.github.io/).
+We would like to thank all online contributors and speakers for their support and the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/imaging/latin-american-hub-for-bioimaging-through-open-hardware/) for financial support through the [LIBRE hub project](https://librehub.github.io/).
-We would like to thank all the people who shared teaching materials we are reusing here, in particular from an [EPFL copurse last year](https://github.com/BiAPoL/Image-data-science-with-Napari-and-Python-LatAm2023).
+We would like to thank all the people who shared teaching materials we are reusing here, in particular from an [EPFL copurse last year](https://github.com/BiAPoL/Image-data-science-with-Napari-and-Python-LatAm2023) and individual contributors including Marcelo Leomil Zoccoler, Tobias Wenzel, Juan Nunez-Iglesias, Rocco D'Antuono, Melissa Weber Mendonça, Talley Lambert, Julián Mejía, Adan O. Guerrero Cardenas, and Robert Haase.